-Additional considerations for documenting the informed consent process for illiterate consenters are as follows:
+Additional considerations for documenting the informed consent process for persons who are illiterate are as follows:

-- The study staff member who conducts the informed consent process should document the consenter's illiteracy in the study chart. - Unless other conventions that have been endorsed by DAIDS are specified in site SOPs (with the endorsement filed in study-specific essential document files), the study staff member who conducts the informed consent process should enter the consenter's name below the consenter's printed name block on the ICF, together with a signed and dated note documenting the name of the person who made the entry and the date of the entry.
+- The study staff member who conducts the informed consent process should document the consenter's illiteracy in the study chart. - Unless other conventions that have been endorsed by DAIDS are specified in site SOPs (with the endorsement filed in study-specific essential document files), the study staff member who conducts the informed consent process should enter the consenter's name below the consenter's printed name block on the ICF, together with a signed and dated note documenting the name of the staff member who made the entry and the date of the entry.
 The consenter's signature date should be completed in the same manner. - The consenter should make their mark (e.g., thumbprint) in the consenter's signature block.

 Figure 8-1.
-Summary of Considerations for Obtaining Informed Consent from Illiterate Consenters
+Summary of Considerations for Obtaining Informed Consent from Persons who are Illiterate

-- Sites must specify procedures for obtaining and documenting informed consent from illiterate persons in their SOP for obtaining informed consent.
-These procedures must be consistent with the DAIDS SCORE Manual and must be followed each time informed consent is obtained from an illiterate consenter.
-It is recommended that sites seek IRB/EC review and approval of these procedures. - An impartial witness must be present during the entire informed consent process with an illiterate consenter.
-The witness must sign and date the informed consent form to attest that the information in the consent form was accurately explained to, and apparently understood by, the consenter, and that informed consent was freely given by the consenter. - The site SOP for obtaining informed consent should define who may serve as the witness to the informed consent process. - Take care to minimize the perception of coercion due to the presence of the witness. - Unless other conventions that have been endorsed by DAIDS are specified in site SOPs, the study staff member who completes the informed consent process with the consenter should print the consenter's name below the consenter's printed name line on the informed consent form, together with a signed and dated note documenting the name of the person who made the entry and the date of the entry (see Figure 8-2 below). - The consenter should make their mark on the consenter's signature line. - Unless other conventions that have been endorsed by DAIDS are specified in site SOPs, the study staff member who completes the informed consent process with the consenter should enter the date upon which the consenter marked the ICF below the consenter's signature date line, together with a signed and dated note documenting the name of the person who made the entry and the date of the entry (see Figure 8-2 below). - For more information, see Section 4.8 of the ICH GCP guidance and the DAIDS SCORE Manual.
+- Sites must specify procedures for obtaining and documenting informed consent from persons who are illiterate in their SOP for obtaining informed consent.
+These procedures must be consistent with the DAIDS SCORE Manual and must be followed each time informed consent is obtained from a person who is illiterate.
+It is recommended that sites seek IRB/EC review and approval of these procedures. - An impartial witness must be present during the entire informed consent process with a person who is illiterate.
+The witness must sign and date the informed consent form to attest that the information in the consent form was accurately explained to, and apparently understood by, the consenter, and that informed consent was freely given by the consenter. - The site SOP for obtaining informed consent should define who may serve as the witness to the informed consent process. - Take care to minimize the perception of coercion due to the presence of the witness. - Unless other conventions that have been endorsed by DAIDS are specified in site SOPs, the study staff member who completes the informed consent process with the consenter should print the consenter's name below the consenter's printed name line on the informed consent form, together with a signed and dated note documenting the name of the staff member who made the entry and the date of the entry (see Figure 8-2). - The consenter should make their mark on the consenter's signature line. - Unless other conventions that have been endorsed by DAIDS are specified in site SOPs, the study staff member who completes the informed consent process with the consenter should enter the date upon which the consenter marked the ICF below the consenter's signature date line, together with a signed and dated note documenting the name of the staff member who made the entry and the date of the entry (see Figure 8-2). - For more information, see Section 4.8 of the ICH Guideline for GCP and the DAIDS SCORE Manual.

 Figure 8-2.
-Example of Completed Informed Consent Signature Blocks for Illiterate Consenters
+Example of Completed Informed Consent Signature Blocks for Consenters who are Illiterate

-8.6.2 Additional Considerations for Research Involving Pregnant Women, Fetuses, and Underage Participants
+8.6.2 Additional Considerations for Research Involving Pregnant People, Fetuses, and Underage Participants

-IMPAACT studies frequently involve pregnant women, women who may become pregnant, fetuses, infants, and children.
+IMPAACT studies frequently involve pregnant people, people who may become pregnant, fetuses, infants, and children.

-45 CFR 46.201 specifies additional considerations for research involving fetuses, pregnant women, and neonates and research involving children in Subparts B and D, respectively.
+45 CFR 46.201 specifies additional considerations for research involving fetuses, pregnant people, and neonates and research involving children in Subparts B and D, respectively.
 These subparts outline additional requirements for IRBs/ECs when reviewing research involving these vulnerable populations and assessing the relative risks and benefits of the proposed research.